 I liked visiting Terlingua’s general store, the Terlingua Trading Company.
 Not only do they sell great snacks, souvenirs, local beer, and postcards, but I found cute handmade earrings and local handicrafts that I had to bring home with me.

-We said our goodbyes to Terlingua and made way for Lajitas, the last stop of our trip and a must on any itinerary for Big Bend.
+We said our goodbyes to Terlingua and made way for Lajitas, the last stop of our trip, and a must on any itinerary for Big Bend.

 The Lajitas Golf Resort

 The Lajitas Golf Resort is like a drink of cold water in a hot, steamy desert.
-This stunning 101-room property, known for its 18-hole golf course, excellent food, and a plethora of amenities, is a real luxury accommodation.
-It is also minutes from the Rio Grande River, making it the perfection location for enjoying water sports.
+This stunning 101-room property, known for its 18-hole golf course, excellent food, and a plethora of amenities, is real luxury accommodation.
+It is also minutes from the Rio Grande River, making it the perfect location for enjoying water sports.
 An outfitter is on the property, as well as an art gallery and several local boutique shops.